 The anatomy of a successful evergreen course funnel

-Write a valuable and actionable blog post that gives knowledge that can serve as a precursor to your online course and entice people to buy.
+Write an actionable blog post that can serve as a precursor to your online course and entice people to buy.
 The blog post should be thorough and really show your expertise.
 Optimize it for search terms your potential students will be Googling, and make sure it’s something that will be relevant year round.

 Make sure that this blog post is evergreen and will be relevant no matter when your audience finds it.
 Here is a guide to writing killer evergreen blog content.